hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfrun.html.md

 The `tfrun` import provides access to data associated with a [Terraform run][run-glossary].

-This import currently includes two namespaces - `workspace` - which provides Sentinel policies with static data regarding the Terraform Cloud [workspace][workspace-glossary] associated with the run, and `cost_estimate` - which provides Sentinel policies with static data regarding the Terraform Cloud cost estimate associated with the run.
+This import currently includes two namespaces — `workspace`, which provides Sentinel policies with static data regarding the Terraform Cloud [workspace][workspace-glossary] associated with the run, and `cost_estimate`, which provides Sentinel policies with static data regarding the Terraform Cloud cost estimate associated with the run.

 ```